arp242/gogo-release/README.markdown

-gogo-release is a simple shell script to:
+gogo-release is a simple POSIX shell script to:

 1. Cross-compile binaries to various different targets.
 2. Optionally compress the binaries.